Effects of Loud Noise or Sound

 Set the volume loud enough to hear clearly in quiet surroundings, and no louder.
 Try to keep the volume low enough that you can carry on a conversation with people nearby.

 Immediately after finishing using your iPod, go somewhere quiet.
 If your ears are ringing, buzzing or hissing, it usually means the sound was too loud and could have caused some loss of hearing acuity.
 See ‘warning signs’ above for more details.

 Industrial Noise Control

-Acoustic enclosures are a common method used to reduce industrial noise.
+Acoustic enclosures are a common method used to reduce industrial noise in a factory.
 They provide a large noise reduction.
 However their cost is very high.
 Also, enclosures restrict access and visibility, making it more difficult for workers to operate machines and this can impair productivity.
 It can also increase the time needed to carry out maintenance and breakdown repairs.
 An enclosure can also make it much more difficult to move raw material in and finished product out.

-An alternative is to use a solution that reduces the noise at source using engineering noise reduction techniques and / or advanced technology.
+An alternative is to use a solution that reduces the machine noise at source using engineering noise reduction techniques and / or advanced technology.
 The main benefit is much lower cost than acoustic enclosures.
 The savings often amount to thousands of pounds.
 Because this type of solution involves very small machine modifications, it avoids all access and visibility restrictions.
 So there is no interference or restriction on machine operation, maintenance, or movement of materials and finished products into and out of the machine.
-For more details and some examples of this type of solution, click on work noise reduction.
+For more details and some examples of this type of solution for reducing factory noise, click on work-place noise reduction.